jmz871222/devopsshowandtell/README.md

 (3) You can register a new Gmail and replace the email address and password in the code for your own.

 (4) If you are using your own Gmail, please switch on "Less Secure Apps" for the Gmail account.
-You can find more here: https://support.google.com/accounts/answer/6010255
+You can find more information here: https://support.google.com/accounts/answer/6010255

 **Steps:**